dheurtev/dheurtev/notes/python-os-methods.md

-# Python Standard Library - os - List of methods found (v.
+# Python Standard Library - os - List of methods (v.
 3.11)

 Note: Most is copy pasted from the standard library documentation.